 Traditional speech-language therapy programs often attempt to teach expressive language right at the outset, generally by asking the child to produce single words, such as “open” or “more” in a highly repetitive way.

-Language intervention is more effective when the initial focus is on strengthening the cognitive precursors to language, which include sustained attention, sequencing, and working memory.
-This is one important part of our unique approach to building language and communication.
+Language intervention is more effective when the initial focus is on strengthening the sensorimotor and cognitive precursors to language.
+These precursors include auditory and visual processing, sustained attention, sequencing, and working memory.

 Rhythm and Timing